-While Forst was in the store, a passerby saw the children in the van and called county authorities.
+While Ashley was in the store, a passerby saw the children in the van and called county authorities.
 Cumberland County 911 dispatched [Sgt.
 Keith] Stambaugh, and Kohl's alerted shoppers about the children over the public address system.
-Forst ran out of the store and drove off because she feared that the police would take her children away, she later told Stambaugh.
+Ashley ran out of the store and drove off because she feared that the police would take her children away, she later told Stambaugh.
 She returned to the store minutes after leaving and waited for the police to arrive.

 Consider the state's logic: For the crime of separating from her kids for 10 minutes—which the authorities view as criminally dangerous—Mom could be forced to separate from her kids for two full years.